-David also holds a B.A. in Psychology, and his teaching often draws upon his studies of Somatic Psychotherapy, Zen Buddhism, Classical Yoga, real life relationships and over 4 years spent across 25+ countries.
+David also holds a B.A. in Psychology, has completed a two-year training in Hakomi Mindfulness-Based Somatic Psychotherapy, and often weaves into his teaching his studies of Zen Buddhism, Classical Yoga, and over 4 years spent across 25+ countries.
 In both his work and personal life, his great passion is integrating ancient wisdom traditions with the realities of modern life.

 Andrea is an artist who expresses love through music, the cultivation of presence, movement, and the heart-hand connection.
 Her passion lies in the regeneration of our earth through devotional practice, and the inner-tending that she feels must be done in order to free ourselves and the planet of what binds us.